-Courtney Smith graduated from the University of Tennessee with her Bachelor's & Master's degrees in Special Education.
+Courtney Smith graduated from the University of Tennessee with her Bachelor's and Master's degrees in Special Education.
 She has been a life-long equestrian competing in Jumper and Hunter Jumper Competitions since the age of 9.
 Courtney has also worked along side Bill Wilkerson (Vanderbilt) and Saddle Up! in Nashville to combine equine therapy and speech and language goals.
 Courtney has over 28 years of teaching experience in many different school settings.

 Courtney currently serves on the board of several local nonprofits and is an active supporter of the Memphis Community.
 She is married to Bryan and has two boys, Stefan and Hill.